iPhone’s crash detection feature triggered by some roller coasters, dialing 911

 (NewsNation) — The latest iPhone and Apple Watch devices include updated sensors that can detect sudden changes in motion to automatically contact emergency services if they believe the user was involved in a car crash.

 The technology can be lifesaving.
-For example, an iPhone 14 altered authorities to a crash in Nebraska last week, immediately calling for help.
+For example, an iPhone 14 alerted authorities to a crash in Nebraska last week, immediately calling for help.

 But the feature isn’t perfect.
 To the phone or smart watch, the rapid speed and deceleration of a car crash can seem no different than the jolting, velocity and sudden stop of a roller coaster.
 As first reported by the Wall Street Journal, roller coasters have triggered several recent false alarms.